 Our servicing fee revenue is impacted by both our levels and the geographic and product mix of our AUC/A. Increases or decreases in market valuations have a corresponding impact on the level of our AUC/A and servicing fee revenues, though the degree of impact will vary depending on asset types and classes and geography of assets held within our clients' portfolios.
 For certain asset classes where the valuation process is more complex, including alternative investments, or where our valuation is dependent on third party information, AUC/A is reported on a time lag, typically one-month.
-For those asset classes, the impact of market levels on our reported AUC/A does not reflect current period-end market levels.
+For those asset classes, the impact of market levels on our reported AUC/A, and therefore servicing fee revenue, does not reflect current period-end market levels.

-We estimate that worldwide market valuations impacted our servicing fee revenues by approximately (2)% and 7% in 2022 and 2021, respectively.
-Over the five years ended December 31, 2022, we estimate this impact was 2% on average with a range of (2)% to 7% annually.
+Over the five years ended December 31, 2023, we estimate that worldwide equity and fixed income market valuations impacted our servicing fees revenue by approximately 2% on average with a range of (4)% to 8% annually and approximately 1% and (4)% in 2023 and 2022, respectively.
+The impact of changes in worldwide fixed income markets on our servicing fees, which historically was included within client activity and asset flows, is now reflected within change in market valuations.
 See Table 3: Daily Averages, Month-End Averages and Year-End Equity Indices for selected indices.
 While the specific indices presented are indicative of general market trends, the asset types and classes relevant to individual client portfolios can and do differ, and the performance of associated relevant indices and of client portfolios can therefore differ from the performance of the indices presented.
 In addition, our asset classifications may differ from those industry classifications presented.

-Assuming that all other factors remain constant, including client activity, asset flows and pricing, we estimate, using relevant information as of December 31, 2022, that a 10% increase or decrease in worldwide equity valuations, on a weighted average basis, over the relevant periods for which our servicing fees are calculated, would result in a corresponding change in our total servicing fee revenues, on average and over multiple quarters, of approximately 3%.
-We estimate, similarly assuming all other factors remain constant and using relevant information as of December 31, 2022, that changes in worldwide fixed income markets, which on a weighted average basis and over time are typically less volatile than worldwide equity markets, have a significantly smaller impact on our servicing fee revenues on average and over time.
+Assuming that all other factors remain constant, including client activity, asset flows and pricing, we estimate, using relevant information as of December 31, 2023, that a 10% increase or decrease in worldwide equity valuations, on a weighted average basis, over the relevant periods for which our servicing fees are calculated, would result in a corresponding change in our total servicing fee revenues, on average and over multiple quarters, of approximately 3%.
+We estimate, similarly assuming all other factors remain constant and using relevant information as of December 31, 2023, that changes in worldwide fixed income markets, which on a weighted average basis and over time are typically less volatile than worldwide equity markets, have a smaller corresponding impact on our servicing fee revenues on average and over time.
+In periods of higher fixed income market volatility such as we have been experiencing since the second quarter of 2022, the impact of fixed income markets on our servicing fee revenues may increase.

-Daily A verages of I ndices Month-End Averages of Indices Year-End Indices Years E Years Ended December 31, Years Ended December 31, Years E nded Decem ıber 31, 2022 2021 % Change 2022 2021 % Change 2022 2021 % Change S&P 500 [®] 4,099 4,273 (4)% 4,078 4,279 (5)% 3,840 4,766 (19)% MSCI EAFE [®] 1,976 2,289 (14) 1,965 2,272 (14) 1,944 2,336 (17) MSCI [®] Emerging Markets 1,033 1,315 (21) 1,026 1,303 (21) 956 1,232 (22)
+Daily A verages of I ndices Month-End d Averages of Indices Year-End Indices Years Er nded Decem nber 31, Years Ended December 31, Years Ended December 31, 2023 2022 % Change 2023 2022 % Change 2023 2022 % Change S&P 500 [®] 4,284 4,099 5 % 4,323 4,078 6 % 4,770 3,840 24 % MSCI EAFE® 2,093 1,976 6 2,101 1,965 7 2,236 1,944 15 MSCI [®] Emerging Markets 985 1,033 (5) 985 1,026 (4) 1,024 956 7